Article

 How we do partnership

-The history of the SPF
+The national SPF

 • gives partners the ability to assess the likely impact of emerging policy on the NHS workforce and to mitigate risk